Conditions under which a safety data sheet must be supplied

 • The substance is identified as persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB), according to the criteria in Annex XIII of REACH.

-• The substance is included in the candidate list of substances subject to authorisation, established in accordance with Article 59(1).
+• The substance is included in the candidate list of substances of very high concern (SVHC) established in accordance with Article 59(1) of REACH.

-To sum up, in these cases, providing the SDS free of charge and in documented form is a mandatory legal requirement.
+In these cases, providing the SDS free of charge and in a documented form is a mandatory legal requirement.

-• For non-gaseous mixtures, it contains a hazardous substance ≥ 1% by weight.
+• For non-gaseous mixtures, it contains a hazardous substance at ≥ 1% by weight.

-• For gaseous mixtures, it contains a hazardous substance ≥ 0.2% by volume.
+• For gaseous mixtures, it contains a hazardous substance at ≥ 0.2% by volume.

-• It contains a substance ≥ 0.1% by weight that is:
+• It contains at least one substance present at ≥ 0.1% by weight (for non-gaseous mixtures) that is:

 • carcinogenic (category 2),